Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: A Fully Heterogeneous Threshold Model

 A key characteristic of \eqref{basicmodel} is that the effect of the regressors on the dependent variable is allowed to vary between two regimes which are identified by the indicator function $\mathbb{I}$, which takes the value 1 when $\{q_{i,t} \leq \gamma_i \}$ and 0 otherwise.
 The variable $q_{i,t}$ is a scalar that may belong to $x_{i,t}$, and $\gamma_i$ is the threshold parameter that defines the two different regimes for unit $i$.
 When $q_{i,t} > \gamma_i$ the effect of $x_{i,t}$ on $y_{i,t}$ is $\beta_i$.
 This is often called the ``high regime''.
 There is also a ``low regime'' with $q_{i,t} \leq \gamma_i$, where the coefficient of the variables is $\beta_i + \delta_i$.
 The model is suitable to identify the different equilibria which can arise when the response of the dependent variable is different across periods.
 Examples of the ``low regime'' include periods of economic and financial turmoil and distress, such as poor stock market performance or economic crises, or periods of unfavourable economic outlook and low sentiment compared to normal times, namely the ``high regime''.
-Similarly, it is possible to define $\mathbb{I}\{q_{i,t} > \gamma_i \}$ in \eqref{basicmodel}, for example, to capture regimes where inflation or interest rates are above a certain threshold in monetary policy models (high inflation regimes).
-These cases are fully equivalent, and the only difference between them is the interpretation of the $\delta_i$ coefficients.
-The threshold parameters $\gamma_i$ are allowed to vary across units, which is unlike almost all the previous literature.
+Similarly, it is possible to employ $\mathbb{I}\{q_{i,t} > \gamma_i \}$ in \eqref{basicmodel}, for example, to capture regimes where inflation or interest rates are above a certain threshold in monetary policy models (high inflation regimes).
+The indicator function definition only affects the interpretation of the $\delta_i$ coefficients.

 The model in \eqref{basicmodel} is sufficiently general to render existing panel models as special cases; $(i)$ the simple linear heterogeneous panel model of \citet{swamy1970efficient} corresponds to the case where $\delta_{i} = 0$ for all $is$ and $(ii)$ the homogeneous threshold panel models of \citet{hansen1999threshold} and \citet{miao2020panel1} correspond to the case where $\beta_{i} = \beta$, $\delta_{i} = \delta$ and $\gamma_i=\gamma$.